BrooklynGamery/gdocexpo/games/content.markdown

 # {{page.title}}

 Our arcade will host a variety of games from around the world.
-Below are some of the games you will be able to play when you attend the expo.
+Below are {{site.data.games.size}} of the confirmed games you will be able to play when you attend the expo.

 <ul class="list-unstyled">
   {% assign sorted_games = site.data.games | sort:"title" %}